 *Allow a bare minimum of half a day just to wander through the park and enjoy the green areas, gardens, monuments and stands.
 The Museum of Anthropology will take up at least 2-3 hours.

-Chapultepec is about 1000 acres of park land with numerous paved pathways winding through green lawns, trees, lakes, statues, and museums.
+Chapultepec Park (Bosque Chapultepec) is more than 1,600 acres of parkland with numerous paved pathways winding through green lawns, trees, lakes, statues, and museums.
 It’s a perfect place to be on a sunny day to wander, people watch and have a picnic.

 Museo Anthropologia is known as one of the world’s greatest museums.
-Open Tues-Sun 9am-7pm 64 pesos but free on Sun.
+Open Tues-Sun 9 am-7 pm at 64 pesos entrance but free on Sun.

-Museo Nacional de Historia is house in a castle built in 1785.
-Open Tues-Sun 9am-5pm Cost: 63 pesos but free on Sun.
+Museo Nacional de Historia is housed in a castle built in 1785.
+Open Tues-Sun 9 am-5 pm Cost: 63 pesos but free on Sun.

 The Zoo was a really pleasant surprise for us as it was quite big and nicely maintained and was absolutely free!